Rza Jafarov

-Rza Jafarov (Rza İsa oğlu Cəfərov; born 3 July 2003) is an Azerbaijani football player who plays as a goalkeeper for Neftçi and the Azerbaijan national team.
+Rza Jafarov (Rza İsa oğlu Cəfərov; born 3 July 2003) is an Azerbaijani football player who plays as a goalkeeper for Qabala, on loan from Neftçi, and the Azerbaijan national team.

+Club career

+On 27 January 2026, Neftçi announced that they had extended their contract with Jafarov until the summer of 2028, and that Jafarov had also joined Gabala on loan for the remainder of the season.

 International career

 Jafarov made his debut for the senior Azerbaijan national team on 22 March 2024 in a friendly against Mongolia.